Scuba diving and snorkeling amongst the abundance of marine life and coral reef structures in the Maldives is a breath-taking experience.

 - Provide water dispensers on the boats in a bid to avoiding the use of single-use plastics

-- Some of our dive centers have achieved the PADI Green Star Award, this is only awarded to centres where conservation practices are demonstrated across many areas of the business
+- Some of our dive centres have achieved the PADI Green Star Award, this is only awarded to centres where conservation practices are demonstrated across many areas of the business

 What you can do: